Auschwitz Jewish Center in Oświęcim: Activities

 Before the Holocaust, Oswiecim was a bustling town with a mostly Jewish population with synagogues, study houses, clubs, schools, shops and other businesses.
 Jews had lived there for centuries and were active in all spheres of life.
 Only a few physical traces remain.
 The Center carries out its mission by making these traces available to visitors.
 Visitors can take advantage of guided tours of the Museum, as well as the city.

 Educational workshops on Judaism, the history of Jews in Oświęcim and human rights are offered for school groups from Poland and abroad.
 Special study programs on the history of the Holocaust as well as contemporary prejudices and hate-motivated violence are prepared for students, teachers and uniformed services.

 Annual Dinner

-The Auschwith Jewish Center Foundation hosts an annual dinner in New York City, starting in 2022, where the foundation grants a "Fighting Hatred" award.
+The Auschwitz Jewish Center Foundation (AJCF) hosts an annual dinner in New York City, starting in 2022, where the foundation grants a "Fighting Hatred" award.
 The first dinner was held in June at the Intrepid Museum in Manhattan.
-In its inaugural year, the award was presented to Austrian and American actor and former governor of California Arnold Schwarzenegger, who then visited Auschwitz in September that year with foundation chairman Simon Bergson, who is the son of surviviors of the camp.
+In its inaugural year, the award was presented to Austrian and American actor and former governor of California Arnold Schwarzenegger, who then visited Auschwitz in September that year with foundation chairman Simon Bergson, who is the son of survivors of the camp.

+RISE Leadership

+In 2026, AJCF director general Jack Simony launched the RISE Leadership initiative (an acronym for "resilience, inspiration, solidarity and education"), which brings together students from historically black colleges and universities and Jewish institutions for joint trips to Poland, Ghana and New York.
+That year, the program took students from Wilberforce University and Touro University to Warsaw, the Treblinka extermination camp and the Auschwitz concentration camp.
+In 2026, RISE plans to take students to Ghana as well, to learn about the African diaspora.